bug400/capasm/NCAS.md

 Blanks are mandatory:

 * Between label and opcode
-* Before the opcode if no label is present (two blanks are required)
+* Before the opcode, if no label is present (two blanks are required)
 * Between opcode and operands
 * Between operands and the semicolon of a comment